Understanding the Triangle Inequality Theorem

-The triangle inequality theorem states that for any triangle, the sum of the lengths of any two sides must be greater than the length of the remaining side.
-This is essential for maintaining the shape of a triangle, as it ensures that the third side is long enough to connect the endpoints of the two sides considered.
+At its core, the triangle inequality theorem states that for any triangle, the sum of the lengths of any two sides must be greater than the length of the remaining side.
+Seems simple enough, right?
+But this little rule carries immense implications in geometry.

-In practical terms, if you have a triangle with sides of lengths ( a ), ( b ), and ( c ), the triangle inequality theorem asserts the following three relationships:
+Imagine you have a triangle with sides measuring ( a ), ( b ), and ( c ).
+The theorem can be encapsulated in three key relationships:

 1. ( a + b > c )